The StockBrokers.com annual broker review assesses more than a dozen different brokers over six months, surfacing the best online stock brokers

 For our next comparison of these two brokers, being able to trade the way you want is a must.
 Both Firstrade and Capital One Investing support Stock Trading, Options Trading and Mutual Funds.
 When it comes to mutual funds, Firstrade boasts an offering of 12603 mutual funds compared to Capital One Investing's 1149 available funds.
 Commission free ETFs can also be a nice plus, with Capital One Investing falling behind Firstrade, offering 0 commission free ETFs compared to Firstrade's 12.

-Finally, by comparing the each broker's website and platform features, we can surface interesting differences.
-Firstrade nor Capital One Investing offers virtual trading.
-For mobile trading, Firstrade offers the iPhone App and Android App while Capital One Investing offers the iPhone App, iPad App and Android App.
-Online banking is also used by many customers, and multiple full-service brokerages provide these services.
+Last but not least, by breaking down important features, tools, etc that each broker offers, we can really help to separate the two.
+Neither broker offers virtual trading.
+For mobile trading, Firstrade along with Capital One Investing both support the iPhone App, iPad App and Android App.
+Furthermore, some investors like to bank online, and multiple brokerages provide these services to clients.
 Clients can have Checking Accounts and Debit Cards at Firstrade while customers at Capital One Investing can have Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans.
-All factors considered, when it comes to platform tools, research, and mobile trading, neither Firstrade nor Capital One Investing were rated Best in Class - Platforms & Tools, Best in Class - Research and Best in Class - Mobile Trading.
+On the whole, when it comes to tools, research, and mobile trading, both Firstrade and Capital One Investing found themselves without awards for Best in Class - Platforms & Tools, Best in Class - Research and Best in Class - Mobile Trading.

-Overall, Firstrade comes out on top with 3.50 stars over Capital One Investing's 3.00 stars.
+Overall, Firstrade boasts 3.50 stars versus Capital One Investing's 3.00 stars.